ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/amlogic-kernel/build_kernel/README.md

  └── sudo ./openwrt-kernel -d
 ```

-When the files in the dtb file library `~/*/amlogic-s9xxx/amlogic-dtb` have been updated, you can run the `sudo ./openwrt-kernel -d` command to correct the ` dtb-amlogic-*.tar.gz` files are updated.
+When the files in the dtb file library `~/*/amlogic-s9xxx/amlogic-dtb` have been updated, you can run the `sudo ./openwrt-kernel -d` command to update the ` dtb-amlogic-*.tar.gz` files in [kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/kernel) directory.

 ## Replace OpenWrt kernel